angeldollface/doll-cdn/README.markdown

 ## FONTS :black_nib:

-You can include all fonts from this "CDN" by adding this line to your HTML code:
+You can include any of the fonts from this "CDN" by adding this line to your HTML code:

 ```HTML
 <link rel="stylesheet" href="https://angeldollface.art/doll-cdn/css/dollfonts.css" type="text/css"/>